wingkwong/leetcode-the-hard-way/solutions/0200-0299/0240-search-in-a-matrix-II-medium.md

 ## Problem Statement

-Write an efficient algorithm that searches for a value target in an m x n integer matrix matrix.
+Write an efficient algorithm that searches for a value `target` in an `m x n` integer matrix `matrix`.
 This matrix has the following properties:
 * Integers in each row are sorted in ascending from left to right.
 * Integers in each column are sorted in ascending from top to bottom.